LenaNguyen/personal-blog/content/blog/my-first-blog-post.md

 To whoever is reading this on the other side of the screen, I hope that you too have something that is 100% your own.
 Something that no one expected of you.

-It feels great finally call something mine.
+It feels great to finally call something mine.